emberjs/rfcs/text/0000-replace-blacklist-whitelist.md

 ## Motivation

-The terms "blacklist" and "whitelist" are considered racially insenstive.
+The terms "blacklist" and "whitelist" can be considered racially insenstive.
+While the origin of these terms in this context is not in itself racially motivated, the fact that in todays context it _can be considered racially insensitive_ has been discussed frequently - see for example [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6148600/), [here](https://bugs.chromium.org/p/chromium/issues/detail?id=981129#c16) or [here](https://www.zdnet.com/article/uk-ncsc-to-stop-using-whitelist-and-blacklist-due-to-racial-stereotyping/).

+Other projects have already taken similar steps, for example [Go](https://go-review.googlesource.com/c/go/+/236857/), [Android](<https://android-review.googlesource.com/q/topic:%22soong_inclusive_language%22+(status:open%20OR%20status:merged)>), [curl](https://github.com/curl/curl/pull/5546), [PHPUnit](https://github.com/sebastianbergmann/phpunit/issues/4275), and many more.

 These terms are used in Ember CLI for rather advanced functionality, which should make providing a better alternative naming and deprecating the current one rather easy.

 ## Detailed design